pySpainMobility: Unlocking Spanish Open Mobility Data for Spatial Inequality Research: Mobility Data Sources

 \section{Mobility Data Sources}

-Before presenting the design and capabilities of the \texttt{pySpainMobility} library, it is useful to review the broader landscape of mobility data sources.
-Human movements can be captured through various technologies, each with distinct trade-offs in spatial accuracy, temporal resolution, population coverage, and accessibility.
-These differences influence not only the type of analysis that can be performed but also the reliability and representativeness of the results.
+Before presenting the design of \texttt{pySpainMobility}, it is useful to situate the Spanish datasets within the broader landscape of mobility data sources.
+Human movement can be observed through several technologies, each with distinct trade-offs in spatial accuracy, temporal resolution, population coverage, and accessibility, and these trade-offs shape both the analyses that are feasible and the reliability of their results.

-One of the most widely used sources is mobile network data, particularly Call Detail Records (CDRs).
-CDRs are collected by telecommunication operators and log information about voice calls and SMS events, including anonymized user identifiers, timestamps, and the serving radio base stations.
-Although the location is estimated based on cell tower positions and not continuous tracking, aggregated CDR data can provide useful proxies for population movement over time.
-However, their sparsity, since data is only recorded when an event occurs, can limit the reconstruction of detailed trajectories \cite{gonzalez2008understanding, simini2012universal, csaji2013exploring, blondel2015survey, pappalardo2015returners, ponce2021covid}.

-To address this limitation, some providers offer eXtended Detail Records (XDRs), which are generated through mobile internet usage and offer finer temporal granularity.
-Because mobile data connections are more frequent than voice or text activity, XDRs enable a denser and more continuous sampling of user locations \cite{chen2019complete, luca2022modeling}.

-An alternative source is GPS data, typically collected via software development kits (SDKs) embedded in mobile applications.
-This data is highly accurate and fine-grained in both time and space.
-Companies such as Cuebiq, Unacast, SafeGraph, Veraset, and others have released such datasets during the COVID-19 pandemic to support research \cite{chang2021mobility, hunter2021effect, aleta2022quantifying}. { Another common way to collect GPS data is by using onboard navigation systems mounted, for example, on vehicles \cite{moreira2013predicting, tlc}.
-In both cases,} despite the precision, these data often lack transparency regarding how and from whom the data is collected. { Additionally, the representativeness of the population is a known issue, and typically, apps that provide GPS-based data do not disclose or share the social profiles of individuals (e.g., age bins, income levels).}

-Major technology firms such as Google and Facebook have also released aggregated mobility indicators based on GPS data collected from their user bases.
-Google’s Community Mobility Reports and Facebook’s Data for Good program have been widely used to measure behavioral changes during lockdowns and other policy interventions \cite{luca2023crime}.
-While broadly accessible, these datasets typically offer lower spatial and temporal granularity than raw GPS traces.

-Social media platforms like Twitter, Instagram, and Foursquare can also be mined for geotagged posts and check-ins.
-These data points are sporadic and highly user-dependent but can serve as useful proxies in specific contexts such as tourism analysis or event detection \cite{WangAutomaticCrimePrediction2012a, broniatowski2013national, llorente2015social}.

-Other relevant sources include credit card transaction data, which captures spatially located spending behavior and can be used to infer movement between places of residence, work, and consumption \cite{singh2015money, gladstone2019can, tovanich2021inferring, di2018sequences, dong2017social, dong2020}.
-Satellite imagery, although not directly measuring human movement, supports applications like urban expansion analysis and can be integrated with mobility indicators \cite{campbell2011introduction, tatem2017worldpop, strano2021agglomeration, dister1997landscape, rogers2002satellite, ford2009using}.
-Finally, wearable devices contribute physiological and activity data that can enhance travel behavior models or health-related mobility studies \cite{wiedermann2022evidence, guan2022higher}.